-Heading north, you’ll again be followed by a great selection of seabirds while crossing the infamous Drake Passage.
+Heading north, you’ll again be followed by a great variety of seabirds while crossing the infamous Drake Passage.

-Arrive in the morning in Ushuaia, disembark and transfer to the airport.
+Arrive in the morning in Ushuaia, disembark after breakfast, and transfer to the airport.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+Other conditions may apply based on pre-existing conditions.
+ExpeditionTrips can assist U.S. residents with travel protection options.